 top of page

-Ally Moulis is an educator and creative currently living and working on Gadigal and Wangal country.
-She holds a Bachelor of Communications in Creative Writing and Journalism, a Bachelor of Creative Intelligence and Innovation (First Class Honours) and a Diploma of Languages from UTS, as well as a Master of Teaching from UNSW.
+Ally Moulis is an academic, creative and educator currently living and working across Gadigal and Darug Countries.
+She holds a Bachelor of Communications in Creative Writing and Journalism, a Bachelor of Creative Intelligence and Innovation (First Class Honours) and a Diploma of Languages from the University of Technology Sydney (UTS), and a Master of Teaching (Primary) from UNSW.

 Ally would like to acknowledge the Gadigal and Wangal people of the Eora Nation upon whose lands she works, lives and creates, and pay her respects to elders past and present.
 Australia always was, and always will be Aboriginal land.